 In front of a sellout crowd of 15,816 at the MGM Grand Garden Arena filled with enthusiastic British fans in full voice, Fury defied the oddsmakers and skeptics.
 He was in charge from the moment he stepped into the ring, moving confidently forward with aggression and accuracy.
-Wilder could never seem to settle in and get his motor running.
-As he landed early right hands, WIlder’s much-admired power didn’t seem to trouble Fury at all.
+Wilder never settled down or got his motor running.
+As thudding right hands hit the mark, Wilder’s much-admired power didn’t seem to trouble Fury in return.
 It quickly became clear Wilder was the man in trouble.

 The first knockdown came in the third round.
-Fury took a page straight from Wilder’s customary playbook, landing a left jab followed by a right hook Wilder didn’t see.
-He fell hard to the canvas, only the second knockdown of his pro career and by far the most serious.
+Fury took a page straight from Wilder’s playbook, landing a left jab followed by a right hook Wilder didn’t see.
+He fell hard to the canvas, only the second knockdown of his pro career, and by far the most serious.
 Fury rushed at Wilder after he took the count, blasting him with punches.
-Wilder fell again, and while a slip it rattled Wilder.
+Wilder fell again.
+While ruled a slip, it rattled Wilder.
 Was it going to be over so quickly?

-In the fourth, Wilder battled to stay in the fight with Fury coming at him.
-Wilder took another hard fall to the canvas getting out of Fury’s way, again ruled a slip by referee Kenny Bayliss.
+In the fourth round, Wilder battled to stay in the fight.
+With Fury coming at him Wilder took another hard fall to the canvas getting out of the way, again ruled a slip by referee Kenny Bayliss.
 Wilder resorted to holding to get his wits about him.
 Complicating his circumstances, Wilder began bleeding from the ear, a sign he may have suffered a broken eardrum.
-Wilder knew the title was slipping through his fingers.
+Wilder felt the title slipping through his fingers.
 Still, Wilder made it back to his corner.

-In the sixth round, Fury pinned Wilder into the corner, and the fight turned into a brawl.
+In the sixth round, Fury pinned Wilder into the corner, and the fight defaulted into a brawl.
 Wilder complained to Bayliss about Fury’s dirty tactics.
-Wilder finally escaped the corner, with Fury stalking him.
-On wobbly feet and leaning on the ropes, bleeding, Fury landed a hard punch to end the round.
-At this point, no one would have blame,d trainers Jay Deas and Mark Breland for stopping the fight.
+Wilder finally escaped on wobbly feet with Fury stalking him, leaning on the ropes and bleeding at the end of the round.
+No one would have blamed trainers Jay Deas and Mark Breland for stopping the fight.
 But they allowed Wilder to go out for one more round.

-In the seventh round, Wilder tried firing the jab and threw a right.
-From such a wobbly stance, there was nothing left.
-Fury responded with a hard left.
+In the seventh round, Wilder tried firing his jab ahead of his much feared right hand.
+There was nothing left.
+Fury countered with a hard left.
 Wilder began throwing haymakers in desperation as Fury backed him into a corner.
 Under a flurry of punches from Fury, Wilder’s corner called for the fight to end.
 It was the right decision at the right time, allowing the proud champion enough time to go out as a warrior.

-After the bout, trainer Jay Deas said it was Mark Breland’s call to throw in the towel.
-“Mark through the towel, I didn’t think he should have.
-Deontay’s the kind of guy; he’s a go out on his shield kind of guy, he would tell you straight up, don’t throw the towel in.
+After the bout, Deas said it was Mark Breland’s call.
+“Mark threw the towel, I didn’t think he should have.
+Deontay’s the kind of guy, he’s a go out on his shield kind of guy.
+He would tell you straight up, don’t throw the towel in.
 He does not want that.